Karscoding/Platformer/SDL2/docs/README-gdk.md

     `makepkg pack /f PackageLayout.xml /lt /d . /nogameos /pc /pd Package`
 5. To install the package, use:
    `wdapp install PACKAGENAME.msixvc`
-6. Once the package is installed, you can run it from the start menu.
+6. Once the package is installed, you can update it from the start menu.
 7. As with when running from Visual Studio, if you need to test any Xbox Live functionality you must switch to the correct sandbox.